+Why consider a combined degree?
+If you’re ready to take on the extra time and commitment, a combined degree can maximize your options and opportunities after you complete med school.
 The Association of American Medical Colleges offers a complete list of medical schools with combined degree programs.
-Following is a list and description of the most popular degrees to pursue while earning an MD: the MS, MPH, MBA, JD and PhD.
+Here’s our overview of the most popular degrees to pursue while earning an MD: the MS, MPH, MBA, JD, and PhD.

 Medical students with a specific research interest can often pursue a Master of Science degree.
 At many universities, MS degrees are offered through the school of medicine, so it can be fairly easy to apply for complete a master's in a health-science field.